lingxiaoW/PaperNotes/Paper Reading/Autonomous Driving/AD_notes/LLM_AD_Real.md

   <img src="./../imgs/talk2drive.png" width="50%">
 </p>

+  - **Objective:**
     - This paper presents a Talk-to-Drive LLM to process verbal commands from humans and make autonomous driving decisions with contextual information.
   - **Problems on traditional autonomous driving**:
     - Traditional AD rely on manually configured human preferences.
     - Conventional systems struggle to interpret and adapt to the abstract instructions from humans.